nicl/nicl.github.com/_posts/2013-12-28-on-employee-anarchy.md

 But is the core idea itself workable?
 Or is it idealistic, naive even?

-The suspicion is that poor performers blame managers for their own failings and lack of initiative.
+One suspicion is that poor performers blame managers for their own failings and lack of initiative.
 After all, good employees *make* things happen, right, even through adverse circumstances.